slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Routine, in an intelligent man, is a sign of ambition."
 -- W.H.
 Auden [1907]*

+> *"Ambition is enthusiasm with a purpose."
+-- Frank Tyger [1929]*

 > *"Understand: if you are weak and ask for little, little is what you will get."
 -- Robert Greene [1959]*

 > *"It’s a mountain of a dream and a mile-high climb to the top.
 And what it took me a long time to discover is that I didn’t like ot climb much.
 I just liked to imagine the summit."
 -- Mark Manson [1984]*

-> *"Society underestimates how much it owes elon for raising the collective ambition level at a time when optimism for the future was receding."
+> *"Society underestimates how much it owes Elon for raising the collective ambition level at a time when optimism for the future was receding."
 -- Sam Altman [1985]*

 > *"I disagree.
 There are plenty of ambitious people.
 My life and business experience is that there are far more ambitious people that lack competence than ambitious people that are competent.
 Ambition with competence is rare."